Basic page

 • Everyone should have the opportunity to grapple with problems that they do not yet know how to solve.

-• a rich mathematical learning experience
+• A rich mathematical learning experience.

-• assessment criteria that offer them opportunities to succeed
+• Assessment criteria that offer them opportunities to succeed.

-• a challenging mathematical curriculum which offers them opportunities to struggle
+• A challenging mathematical curriculum which offers them opportunities to struggle.

 NRICH aims to offer free resources for teachers who are committed to nurturing curious, confident, resourceful and enthusiastic learners of mathematics.
 To find out more, see What We Do and Why We Do It.

 Our beliefs are informed by articles, books, videos and research.
+Here is a selection which may interest you.

 Natural Curiosity

-Alan Wigley invites us to take a closer look at the curriculum we offer to learners of mathematics.
+Models for Teaching Mathematics (with permission from ATM) - Alan Wigley invites us to take a closer look at the curriculum we offer to learners of mathematics.
 He questions whether it is the job of the teacher to make it easy for students.

-This article by Colin Foster presents the idea of mathematical etudes as a way to develop fluency without tedium.
+Mathematical Etudes - This article by Colin Foster presents the idea of mathematical etudes as a way to develop fluency without tedium.

-Why Play I Spy When You Can Do Mathematics? (with permission from ATM)
+Why Play I Spy When You Can Do Mathematics? (with permission from ATM) - Robert Andrews and Paul Andrews have some conversations about mathematics.

-Paul Andrews attempts to establish a principle of worthwhile mathematical activity for all pupils.
+Angle Measurement: an Opportunity for Equity - Paul Andrews attempts to establish a principle of worthwhile mathematical activity for all pupils.

-A video of a talk Dan Meyer gave to a group of teachers in Cambridge.
+Tasks Promoting Inquiry - A video of a talk Dan Meyer gave to a group of teachers in Cambridge.

 Thinking Mathematically

-The Role of the Teacher by David Wheeler
+The Role of the Teacher by David Wheeler.

-Richard Skemp draws attention to the need to teach for relational understanding (whereby students know what to do and are able to explain why) rather than instrumental understanding (whereby students know rules and procedures without understanding why they work).
+Relational Understanding and Instrumental Understanding - Richard Skemp draws attention to the need to teach for relational understanding (whereby students know what to do and are able to explain why) rather than instrumental understanding (whereby students know rules and procedures without understanding why they work).

 Three linked articles by Dave Hewitt: